seedsofalternative/seedsofalternative.github.io/_posts/2024-10-26-how-to-balance-dopamine-levels.md

 A healthier way to produce dopamine is through effort and hardwork.
 These healthy activities cause the dopamine concentration to increase slowly and progressively, and to be maintained high over a longer period of time.

-Our consumerist society leverages this biological mechanism by luring us into the game of **Instant Gratification**.
+Our consumerist society leverages this biological mechanism by luring us into the game of **instant gratification**.
 We can get anything we want almost instantly online : a physical product, a movie, a romantic date.

 We are constantly surrounded by instant sources of dopamine : food, sex, social media, entertainment, etc… Every time we get a “like” on social media, watch a funny video, play an addictive game, feel sexually aroused, or eat a chocolate cake, our brain gets a quick and temporary hit of dopamine.
 It doesn’t require much effort and seems harmless, but it can easily become an addictive habit.